RaptorServices/raptor-sgtm-eventtracking/README.md

-# Raptor Event Tracking for Google Tag manager
+# Raptor Event Tracking for Serverside Google Tag manager

-A generic template for capturing an mapping data to the Raptor tracking template
+A generic template for capturing an mapping data to the Raptor tracking template, through serverside tagging

 ## Prerequisites
 - A Raptor CustomerId.
 You will find your customerId in the Raptor controlpanel.
 To gain access to Raptor, please contact support@raptorsmartadvisor.com
+- Set up a server tagging container https://developers.google.com/tag-platform/tag-manager/server-side/overview
+- Set up a google tag / GA4 implementation on the client

-## Import the templates and set up a main tag
+## Import the template and set up your first tag

-- Import the template "Raptor main" from the template gallery
+- Import the template "Raptor Event Tracking" from the template gallery
   - Go to "Templates" --> Search Gallery, and search for "Raptor"

-- Import the template "Raptor Event Tracking" from the template gallery

-- Create a "Raptor Main" tag using the "Raptor Main" template
+- Create a "Raptor pageview" tag using the "Raptor Event Tracking" template
-    - Go to "Tags" --> Create new --> "Tag Configuration" and select "Raptor Main" from the list
+  - Go to "Tags" --> Create new --> "Tag Configuration" and select "Raptor Event Tracking" from the list
+  - Set the event type to "Page View"
-    - Set the trigger to fire at all pages AFTER cookie consent.
-Raptor Main will start to fire cookies as soon as it is loaded.
+  - Set the trigger to fire at all pages on page views.
-    - Fill out your customerId in the customerId Field

-## Create an Event Tag

->You must add a tag for all events you want to capture (Product detail, Addtocard, removefromcart, purchase, etc)

-- Go to "Tags" -> "Create new" -> "Tag Configuration", and select "Raptor Event Tracking"
-- Set the trigger to fire at the specific event you want to track ( for instance ProductDetail)
+- Capture the pageview event coming from the client
+  - Add a client in the server GTM container, triggering on all page views
+- Go to debug mode on the server container
+- Start your website, and check that data is streaming into the server tag, and the Raptor tracking in the Raptor controlpanel.

 ## Conguration of the Event Tag
 This section describes how to configure the tag for each event